 Your Authority For Us To Make Deductions From Your Compensation

-By agreeing to be bound by these terms and conditions of business, you authorise Goldman Knightley Solicitors on successfully pursuing your claim for personal injury and associated losses to deduct from your damages (“compensation”) sent to us by the opponent the amounts referred to above in respect of the (i) success fee if applicable, (ii) the “after the event policy” premium if applicable and (iii) any unrecovered basic charges if applicable with the balance of the compensation monies being sent to you thereafter.
+By agreeing to be bound by these terms and conditions of business, you authorise Goldman Knightley Solicitors on successfully pursuing your claim for clinical negligence and associated losses to deduct from your damages (“compensation”) sent to us by the opponent the amounts referred to above in respect of the (i) success fee if applicable and any unrecovered basic charges, (ii) the un-recoverable “after the event policy” premium if applicable and with the balance of the compensation monies being sent to you thereafter.

 I confirm that I have read and understood these terms and conditions of business for Goldman Knightley Solicitors as set out in this document and my signature below is my agreement to be bound by these terms and conditions in relation to Goldman Knightley Solicitors acting for me in pursuing my claim for personal injury and/or associated losses against the opponent in this matter.
 I understand that my continuing instructions in this matter will amount to acceptance of these terms and conditions of business.